RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 Right-to-left languages are supported via the `rtl.css` file.
 See https://codex.wordpress.org/Right_to_Left_Language_Support

-## Use of the CCW API
+## Use of the CCW/CCI API

-The CCW API can be used store new clubs and to retrieve club data.
+The CCW/CCI API can be used store new clubs and to retrieve club data.
 This theme includes examples of each to get you started, both examples utilise the `CCW_API` class located in `inc/ccw-api.php`.

 The full API documentation is available here: http://docs.codeclubworldapiv2.apiary.io/